 Over the next few years, the Choctaw, Chickasaw and Creeks were forced to move westward on foot, often in chains and with little or no food and supplies.
 Even some Indians in the North were forced to relocate.

 In 1838, President Martin Van Buren sent federal troops to march the remaining southern Cherokee holdouts 1,200 miles to Indian territory in the Plains.
 Disease and starvation were rampant, and thousands died along the way, giving the tortuous journey the nickname “Trail of Tears.”

 A group of Seminoles, however, refused to leave and hunkered down in Florida.
 They fought federal troops for almost a decade before their leader was killed and they finally surrendered.

 As white settlers continued westward and needed more land, Indian territory shrank—but there was no more land for the government to move them to.

-In 1851, Congress passed the Indian Appropriations Act which created the Indian reservation system and provided funds to move Indian tribes onto farming reservations and hopefully keep them under control.
-Indians were not allowed to leave the reservations without permission.
+In 1851, Congress passed the Indian Appropriations Act, which created the Indian reservation system and provided funds to move Indian tribes onto farming reservations and hopefully keep them under control.

 Life on Indian Reservations

 Daily living on the reservations was hard at best.
 Not only had tribes lost their native lands, but it was almost impossible to maintain their culture and traditions inside a confined area.

 Feuding tribes were often thrown together and Indians who were once hunters struggled to become farmers.
 Starvation was common, and living in close quarters hastened the spread of diseases brought by white settlers.